Bikeman868/Gravity/README.md

 ### Transform Node

-Applies URL Rewrite module rules to a request.
+Transforms requests that pass through the node using a scripting language.
+The transformation script can be configured directly into the node or contained in a text file.

+The transform supports multiple script languages.
+In all cases the script is compiled into a form that is very efficient for execution.

+One script language was borrowed from the URL Rewrite project.
+It is a copy of the same code and provides the fame features.
 See the readme file in my UrlRewrite.Net repo for a detailed definition of the rule syntax.
 Rules can be applied to the incomming request, the outbound response or both.
-The rules can be embedded directly into the load balancer configuration or supplied in an separate file.

-These rules affect the request header only.
-This node does not modify the content of the request or response.
+Another scripting language uses regular expressions to modify the body of the request.
+This script language is under development ... watch this space.

 ### Response Node